fast/logcall/README.md

   #[logcall(ok = "info", err = "error", input = "a = {a:?}, ..")]
   ```

+## Minimum Supported Rust Version (MSRV)

+This crate is built against the latest stable release, and its minimum supported rustc version is 1.80.0.

+The policy is that the minimum Rust version required to use this crate can be increased in minor version updates.
+For example, if Logcall 1.0 requires Rust 1.20.0, then Logcall 1.0.z for all values of z will also require Rust 1.20.0 or newer.
+However, Logcall 1.y for y > 0 may require a newer minimum version of Rust.

 ## Contributing

 Contributions are welcome!
 Please submit pull requests or open issues to improve the crate.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.